acarlton5/ITGv2/README.md

 Install [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

 See the `.env` file to configure per your needs.
 At minimum, you need to set `WEBSOCKET_HOST`.
+`WEBRTC_SERVER_URL` must point at your Lightspeed WebRTC server (defaults to `http://localhost:8080`) so the ingest service can allocate ports for each stream. `AUTH_WS_URL` should be the websocket address of the authentication service that validates stream keys.
 The stream key will be generated automatically on boot, and change each restart, unless you set a static one.

 ### Development